islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 In our game we will more than likely need to display a user's individual rank to a player.
-We are going profile one more important function to see how redis matches up.
+We are going to profile one more important function to see how redis matches up.

 If we add this info to the context in one of our views it might look like the following.